omariwest/uiori/README.md

 Find online earning opportunities that work in your country.

-UIROI is a country based MMO opportunity finder that helps users discover realistic online earning platforms, payout methods, minimum withdrawal thresholds, task categories, and country-specific limitations.
+UIROI is a country based MMO opportunity finder that helps users discover realistic online earning platforms, payout methods, minimum withdrawal thresholds, task categories, and country specific limitations.

 ## What UIROI Does